raycast/extensions/extensions/easydict/README.md

 ### Select Target Language

 <details><summary> Specify the target language.
-This option is turned on by default. </summary>
+This option is turned off by default. </summary>

 <p>

-By default, the extension will automatically select the preferred languages as the target translation language, but sometimes if you want to manually specify a supported language as the target language, you can temporarily select another target language in the action panel.
+By default, the extension will automatically select the preferred language as the target translation language.
+However, sometimes if you want to manually specify a language as the target language, you can turn on this option in the preferences and then you can temporarily select another target language in the action panel.

 </p>

 </details>

-### Sort Translation Manually
+### Sort Query Results Manually

-<details> <summary> You can sort the translation results by your preference, default is DeepL, Google, Apple, Baidu, Tencent, Youdao, Caiyun. </summary>
+<details> <summary> You can sort query results by your preference, default is Youao Dictionary, Linguee Dictionary, DeepL, Google, Apple, Baidu, Tencent, Youdao, Caiyun. </summary>

 <p>

 Name case are insensitive, use comma to separate.
+Example: `youdao dictionary, linguee dictionary, deepl, google, apple, baidu, tencent, youdao, caiyun`.
-Example: `deepl,google,apple,baidu,tencent,youdao,caiyun`.
-You can also specify a part of the sort, for example: `apple,tencent`，the actual sort is: `apple,tencent,deepl,google,baidu,youdao,caiyun`.
+You can also specify a part of the sort, for example: `youdao dictionary, apple, tencent`，the actual sort is: `youdao dictionary, apple, tencent, linguee dictionary, deepl, google, baidu, youdao, caiyun`.

 > Note: This sort is the overall sort, if a translation service is not enabled, the sort will be automatically ignored.